Tag

 XCOM 2

-Finding the right balance in a is extremely difficult, as the best ones are challenging enough to necessitate smart play without being too punishing.
+Finding the right balance in a strategy game is extremely difficult, as the best ones are challenging enough to necessitate smart play without being too punishing.
 XCOM 2 very nearly falls into the “too punishing” camp, but its mix of turn-based tactics combat and overarching management gameplay rarely feel unfair.
 Set after the first game, when aliens have nearly completely conquered Earth, XCOM 2 certainly casts you as an underdog, but it gives you the tools you need to take the fight to the invaders with careful planning.

 Ambushing a squad and delivering a mix of long-range sniping shots and explosive damage is immensely satisfying, and even more so if you’ve struggled on the same map for an hour or more.
 The game is certainly playable on consoles, but it’s at home on PC, as are developer Firaxis’ other games.
 Moving your units around and getting a view of the whole battlefield is perfect with a keyboard and mouse.